Lohith94/log_analysis/log_analysis/README.md

 # Log Analysis Project
 This is a project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
 ## Project Description:
-Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
+The task is to create an internal reporting tool that prints out reports based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.
 ### Questions to Answer: